henry-trinh/GitLab/answers.md

 git merge top_N
 ```

+We switch to the test branch.
+Then, the top_N branch will merge the changes from top_N to test.
+As a result, only the test branch will be changed.
+Assuming there are no changes to the same lines of code in both branches (which would result in a merge conflict), a new merge commit would be created.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```

+We switch to the top_ten branch.
+Then, the test branch will merge the changes from test to top_ten.
+As a result, only the top_10 branch will be changed.
+Assuming there are no changes to the same lines of code in both branches (which would result in a merge conflict), a new merge commit would be created.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?